Last Updated on August 2, 2019

 Traditional Nonoperative Treatment

 Immediately after Birth

 Manipulation, frequently repeated, but gently, is the method of treating the deformity in an infant.
-The infant lies supine on its mother’s lap, while she protect the knee, and prevents any strain from falling on the ligaments, by grasping the upper end of the tibia.
+The infant lies supine on its mother’s lap, while she protects the knee, and prevents any strain from falling on the ligaments, by grasping the upper end of the tibia.
 While one hand fixes the heel, the other reduced the adduction of the forefoot.
 To do this, the thumb of one hand rests on the talus and acts as a fulcrum, while the other hand presses the forefoot into abduction.
-The maximum result is maintained for a few seconds at sitting, and should be repeated six times at each ‘nappy’ change.
+The maximum result is maintained for a few seconds at the sitting and should be repeated six times at each ‘nappy’ change.

 This is continued for 10-15 days.
 By this time, the infants’ legs become shapely enough to apply corrective splints/casts.
 At this time, the limb is immobilized, after correction, in splint or cast.
-The casts/splints are changed after 10-15 days to accommodate growth of limb.
+The casts/splints are changed after 10-15 days to accommodate the growth of the limb.